List of Indian pickles: Sweet mango pickle

 Sweet mango pickle is prepared by cutting mangoes into pieces and adding sugar syrup over them, along with other ingredients, then keeping them sealed in a jar under the sun until the mangoes become soft.

 Sweet sour lemon pickle

 Sweet sour lemon pickle is a sweet and sour pickle.
 It is prepared by cutting lemons into halves and sprinkling salt and pouring sugar syrup over them and marinating for one week.

 Tomato pickle

 Tomato pickle is a spicy pickle.
 It is prepared by cooking ripe tomatoes and adding spices along with mustard powder.

-Coconut chutney

-Coconut pickle is commonly served along with south Indian breakfasts.
-Unlike other pickles, it is perishable.
-It is made of grated raw coconut and has a much shorter preparation time than most Indian pickles.